-To prove 2) note that there exists an algorithm working in a time bounded by a recursive function of N which for a given N and $T \in T_M(N)$ finds the set D_i containing T. (It uses the algorithm finding the $\theta(N)$ -ball in the metric dist around T in $T_M(\gamma(N))$ in the same fashion as the algorithm, described in the proof of Lemma 3.2 constructs A-simple sets using an algorithm A.) Thus, similarly to the proof of Lemma 3.2, we can conclude that a collection of representatives from all sets D_i is sufficient to construct $T_M(N)$ and solve the recognition problem for all triangulations with $\leq N$ simplices in a time bounded by a recursive function λ_1 of N. This argument yields an upper bound $constN \ln Nl$ for $K_R^{\lambda_1}(H_M, N)$.
-The comparison with the lower bound provided by Lemma 3.1 implies the required lower bound for l quite similarly to the proof of Theorem 1.1.
+To prove 2) note that there exists an algorithm working in a time bounded by a recursive function of N which for a given N and $T \in T_M(\gamma(N))$ finds the set D_i containing T. (It uses the algorithm finding the $\theta(N)$ -ball in the metric dist around T in $T_M(N)$ in the same fashion as the algorithm, described in the proof of around T in $T_M(N)$ in the same fashion as the algorithm, described in the proof of Lemma 3.2, we Lemma 3.2 uses an algorithm A.) Thus, similarly to the proof of Lemma 3.2, we can conclude that a collection of representatives from sets $D_i \cap T_M(\gamma(N))$ for all lem for all triangulations with $\leq \gamma(N)$ simplices in a time bounded by a recursive function λ_1 of $\gamma(N)$.
+This argument yields an upper bound const $\gamma(N) \ln \gamma(N) I$ implies the required lower bound for I quite similarly to the proof of Theorem 1.1. \square

 Acknowledgements.
-The author would like to thank Professors B.Sturmfels, O. Viro and, especially, M. Gromov for fruitful discussions.
-I would like to thank Prof. S. Weinberger for a very helpful discussions of the effective version of S. Novikov's theorem.
-I am indebted to Dr. Radel Ben-Av for explaining me the connections between questions considered in this paper and Quantum Gravity.
-I would like to thank Prof. R. Connelly for informing me about the references [Ca], [CH].
+The author would like to thank Professors B. Sturmfels, O. Viro and, especially, M. Gromov for fruitful discussions.
+I would like to thank Prof. S. Weinberger for a very helpful discussion of the effective version of S. Novikov's theorem.
+I am indebted to Dr. Radel Ben-Av for explaining to me the connections between questions considered in this paper and Quantum Gravity.
+I would like to thank Prof. R. Connelly for informing me about references [Ca, CH].

-A prevous version of the present paper was distributed as a preprint entitled "Extremal triangulations of PL-manifolds".
+A previous version of the present paper was distributed as a preprint entitled "Extremal triangulations of PL-manifolds."